thbtppl/latex-tips-advice/README.md

     \end{figure}
     ```

-* Loading the [`caption`](https://ctan.org/pkg/caption?lang=en) package fixes a known problem of `hyperref` where the hyperlink anchor placement of a figure points to to the caption rather than the beginning of the figure.
+* Loading the [`caption`](https://ctan.org/pkg/caption?lang=en) package fixes a known problem of `hyperref` where the hyperlink anchor placement of a figure points to the caption rather than the beginning of the figure.

 ## Cross-referencing

-* For a multi-part or multi-chapter project, do not number or use labels with numbers (chap1, chap2, ...) as it will cause complications if swapping them.
+* For a multi-part or multi-chapter project, do not number folders\files nor use labels with numbers (chap1, chap2, ...) as it will cause complications if swapping them.
 Use a short key instead (chap-intro, chap-method, ...).

 * Add systematically a `\label` for every part, chapter, section, subsection, appendix, equation, figure or table and adopt a consistent syntax.
 To find my way around, I like to use the chapter location in every label: